 |Binomial name:||Pangio Kuhlii|

-The Kuhli Loach, scientifically named Pangio Kuhlii, is a tiny eel-like fish in the freshwater which comes from the Loach family Cobitidae.
+The Kuhli Loach, scientifically named Pangio Kuhlii, is a tiny eel-like fish in freshwater that comes from the Loach family Cobitidae.
 This fish is originally from the Malay Peninsula and Indonesia.
 This Kulhi Loach fish, which resembles a snake, is nocturnal and appears very slim in an aquarium.
-The Kuhli Loach fish remain secluded, and on the least disturbance, darts below the decorations in the aquarium and hides itself, provided smooth gravel or fine sand substrate is placed in the aquarium.
+The Kuhli Loach fish remain secluded, and on the least disturbance, darts below the decorations in the aquarium and hides, provided smooth gravel or fine sand substrate is placed in the aquarium.

 Habitat and Range